When is the best time to go to Croatia?

 Is this weather information for Croatia reliable?

 Climate data for Croatia has been gathered every day since January 2009.
-The analysis of these meteorological data for Croatia allows us to determine the average for each month in Zagreb, Hvar Island, Dubrovnik, Plitvice Lakes National Park, Pula, Rovinj, Split, Zadar, and 97 other cities.
+The analysis of these meteorological data for Croatia allows us to determine the average for each month in Zagreb, Hvar island, Dubrovnik, Plitvice Lakes National Park, Pula, Rovinj, Split, Zadar, and 97 other cities.

 So yes: this data is reliable except in cases of temporary climate disruption in the region.